15 Steps to Maximize your Financial Data Protection [Updated]

 Don’t access or download content from unknown or controversial locations.
 Access websites that proved to be safe and you know you can trust.

 Nevertheless, this is not a guarantee that you won’t get infected.Nowadays, cybercriminals exploit vulnerabilities in legitimate websites and inject malicious code, as to perform drive-by attacks on unsuspecting visitors.
 It may be a free screen saver or a browser toolbar that may infect you with a keylogger that can record and send your personal data to cybercriminals.

-To make sure your system is protected and your credentials are not exposed, install a security product, such as Heimdal PRO, which can detect and stop malicious hackers from stealing valuable information from your system.
+To make sure your system is protected and your credentials are not exposed, install a security product, such as Thor Foresight, which can detect and stop malicious hackers from stealing valuable information from your system.